National Democratic Party of Germany: 20th century

-Yet, when the coalition fell apart, around 75 percent of those who had voted for the NPD drifted back to the center-right.
+The NDP received 4.3% of the vote in the 1969 federal election, but failed to gain any seats.
+When the grand coalition fell apart, around 75 percent of those who had voted for the NPD drifted back to the centre-right.
 During the 1970s, the NPD went into decline, suffering from an internal split over failing to get into the German Parliament.
 The issue of immigration spurred a small rebound in popular interest from the mid-1980s to the early 1990s, but the party only saw limited success in various local elections.